History of the Clock House site in the Broadway

 The Speenhamland System

 On 6th May 1795 the Berkshire Court of Quarter Sessions met at the Pelican Inn in Newbury, to discuss the situation of local agricultural workers.
-Land Enclosure had caused a fall in living standards: bad harvests sent food prices rocketing and the war ith France (1793-1815) prevented grain imports.
+Land Enclosure had caused a fall in living standards: bad harvests sent food prices rocketing and the Napoleonic Wars with France (1793-1815) prevented grain imports.
 Labourers were poor and hungry.
 The Court feared riots and possible revolution if nothing was done to help.